-1.3 Consult with direct client service providers, human services, and client help lines (Senior LinkageLine, Disability Line, VA Services Line) on their knowledge, data, and feedback on requests for help with Meet with staff from human services and client help lines.
-Maintain human services' representation on the RTCC St. Louis County, Cook County, and Carlton County PHS staff are on the RTCC. requests for help with transportation.
+1.2: Engage in comprehensive planning strategies to advocate for access transportation to and from major trip Engage with local leaders, MnDOT staff and planners.
+Develop a set of transit analysis questions for generators. communities to answer as they conduct local comprehensive planning processes.
+1.3 Consult with direct client service providers, human services, and client help lines (Senior LinkageLine, Disability Line, VA Services Line) on their knowledge, data, and feedback on requests for help with transportation.
+Meet with staff from human services and client help lines.
+Maintain human services' representation on the RTCC St. Louis County, Cook County, and Carlton County PHS staff are on the RTCC.

-Goal Goal 2: Transit Infrastructure Improvements: Improve safety, accessibility, and weather Strat mitigation at transit st Action Drogross Notes Strat 2.1: Address identified system gaps and accessibility needs with new or upgraded infrastructure at and around select transit stops, shelters, depots, and more; pursue improvements using transit-oriented development principles at significant destinations throughout the region.
-Maintain transit providers' representation on the RTCC.
+Goal 2: Transit Infrastructure mitigation at transit e Improvements: Impros stop locations. ve safety, accessibility, and weather Strat egy Action Progress Notes 2.1: Add syste acce new infra aroustop and important devel ress identified em gaps and essibility needs with or upgraded estructure at and and select transit es, shelters, depots, more; pursue rovements using sit-oriented elopment principles gnificant Maintain transit providers' representation on the RTCC.
 Engage with transit planning stakeholder groups and committees.
 Engage with Minnesota Towards Zero Death.
-Progress RTCC staff was member of DTA 'Better Bus Blueprint' steering committee, and Arrowhead Transit IMI steering committee.
-Several transit providers are member and regularly attend the RTCC.
-IMI project was unable to launch due to lack of drivers.
+RTCC staff was member of DTA 'Better Bus Blueprint' steering committee, and Arrowhead Transit IMI steering committee.
+Several transit providers are member and regularly attend the IMI project was unable to launch due to lack of drivers. inations throughout region.
+RTCC.

 2.2: Enhance infrastructure at and around public transit stops, shelters, and depots to be compliant with standards set forth by the Americans with Disabilities Act and be usable by all potential transit users.
 Assessment of compliance with the Americans with Disabilities Act (ADA) at all transit stops, shelters, depots, etc. in the Arrowhead Region, and development of an ADA transition plan to address identified needs.
+2.3: Identify opportunities for new locations for transit hubs, expansion of mobility options at existing hubs, and identify spaces for nontraditional hubs (i.e. libraries, public meeting spaces).
+Develop maps identifying existing transit hub and point data on locations that could fit criteria for potential transit/mobility hub.
+Transit stops currently mapped though GIS and GTFS.